sicoyle/ghc-data-annotation-workshop/annotationBestPractices.md

 `Identity` is not personally identifiable information in the way one might initially think.
 It does **not** mean name, DOB, address, etc.
-`Identity` in this sense means a means of which you can track the same person across different frames.
+`Identity` in this sense refers to a means to track the same person across different frames.
 #### TODO(@Sam): bring in more details here referring to picture I bring in

 #### TODO(@Sam): bring in picture here